noobshow/terms/prohibited_businesses/au.md

 </header>

 <section id="prohibited_list">
-There are certain categories of businesses and business practices for which the Payment Service cannot be used (“Prohibited Businesses”).
+There are certain categories of businesses and business practices for which the Payment Service cannot be used ("Prohibited Businesses").
 Most, although not all, of these Prohibited Business categories are imposed by Card Scheme rules or the requirements of our banking providers or processors.
 We maintain a list here.
 By registering for Stripe, you confirm that you will not use the Payment Service to accept payments in connection with any of the Prohibited Business.
 If you are uncertain as to whether your business is a Prohibited Business, or have questions about how these requirements apply to you, please [contact Stripe](mailto:support@stripe.com).

 By accepting this Agreement you confirm that you will satisfy these requirements.